-During FY24, the Company recorded a net \$78.1 million increase in the fair value of the Company's Pastoral Property and Improvements.

-This increase reflects investment in our assets and the uplift to our portfolio from the Goonoo Feedlot Expansion, as well as market increases seen in comparable property sales in regions such as Central and Southern Queensland, and near our Northern Territory property.
+During FY25, the Company recorded a net \$45.9 million increase in the fair value of the Company's Pastoral Property and Improvements.
+This increase reflects continued investment to enhance the performance and safety of our high quality asset portfolio, as well as the uplift from the Goonoo Feedlot Expansion and market increases seen in comparable property sales.